A subdivision algebra for a product of two simplices via flow polytopes: The subdivision algebra

 \section{The subdivision algebra}

 The subdivision algebra is an associative algebra given by M\'esz\'aros in which subdivisions of acyclic root polytopes \cite{Mes11} and certain flow polytopes \cite{Mes14} can be interpreted as reductions of monomials.
 In this section we use the simplex-subdivision from Theorem~\ref{thm:subdivision} to extend this tool of obtaining triangulations to a product of two simplices.
+The graphs in this section will not have bidirectional edges, and so for convenience when $i<j$ we will write forward edges $(i,j,+)$ as $(i,j)$ and backward edges $(i,j,-)$ as $(j,i)$.

 We begin with a quick overview of the subdivision algebra for flow polytopes.
-Let $G$ be a digraph with all forward edges, and let $(i,j)$ and $(j,k)$ be a pair of edges in $G$ satisfying $i < j < k$ (we omit signs as all edges are forward edges).
-Let
+Let $G$ be a digraph with all forward edges, and let $(i,j)$ and $(j,k)$ be a pair of edges in $G$ with $i<j<k$.
+Define